iterative/dvc.org/content/docs/tutorials/get-started/data-access.md

 We've seen how to
 [version and share](/doc/tutorials/get-started/data-versioning) data among team members or environments of the same <abbr>DVC project</abbr>.
-But what if we wanted to reuse a dataset or machine learning model from an existing DVC repository?
-For example to leverage a
+But what about reusing your data and models from an existing DVC repository in another project or on a production server?

-[dataset registry](/doc/use-cases/data-registries) in another DVC project, or as a way to implement DevOps for data.
+Git-enabled <abbr>DVC repositories</abbr> serve as an entry point for your data into a CI/CD process.
+DVC provides commands and an API to access any version of your data files and directories.

 ## Find a dataset